 - Sitemap: Sitemap is an XML file that is full of your individual webpage’s URLs.
 It’s like an archive of every webpage in your website.
 This file should be easily discoverable in your site in order for search engine crawlers to stumble upon it.
 Search engines should see all the pages that you want them to see.
 The more pages that they index from you; the more trust your site gains.
 It only means that your website has more information to offer.
 It won’t greatly boost your on-site SEO, but it would definitely help.

 The goal of link building is to get other websites to link to yours.
 Most websites will have a hard time generating enough organic links to raise their rankings in search engines.
-This is why link building is such a popular service.
+This is why link building is such a popular service as a way to build backlinks with others.
 You can get started on building quality links by doing some of the following activities –

 - Submit guest blog posts to popular blogs in your industry.
 This helps in getting a link back to your website in an author box